Battsetseg20/qrcode_processor/README.md

 All functionalities are exposed through API endpoints, allowing for easy usage.

 ## Prerequisites
-**Python**: This application requires Python 3.
-Ensure it's installed by running python3 --version.\
+**Python**: This application requires Python 3.8 or later To check your currently installed version, run `python3 --version`.
+Please visit [Python's official website](https://www.python.org/downloads/) \
 **PostgreSQL**: This app uses PostgreSQL as its primary database.
 If you don't have it installed, you can use Homebrew (for macOS users) to install it.
 Check its installation with psql --version.\
 **Virtual Environment**: It's recommended to use a virtual env to keep the application's dependencies isolated.